 - Issues with the air quality or temperature/comfort in certain areas of your house?

 - Looking to minimize energy use in unused portions of your home?

 - Questions about the performance and age of your current system?

-  HVAC Zoning provides a possible solution to these and many other common retrofit needs.
+HVAC Zoning provides a possible solution to these and many other common HVAC retrofit needs.

 One common retrofit reason is an addition to a house.
-Often it is just assumed that “More Space= More HVAC” or it’s

-  completely ignored and becomes an instant source of regret and the cause of additional work after the fact.
-HVAC Zoning

-  can allow you to keep the equipment you have by making it perform more effectively and in a way more tailored to the

-  needs and use of each zone.
+Often it is just assumed that “More Space= More HVAC” or it’s completely ignored and becomes an instant source of regret and the cause of additional work after the fact.
+HVAC Zoning can allow you to keep the equipment you have by making it perform more effectively and in a way more tailored to the needs and use of each zone.

-  Zoning can also remove the need for a mini-split system, which many contractors suggest.
-But they can present many
+Upgrading to HVAC zoning can also remove the need for a mini-split system.
+While many contractors suggest mini-splits, they can present additional issues.
+In many cases, an HVAC zoning solution can fix the problem with less hassle.

-  issues if not done correctly.
 (Learn why on our blog on mini-splits here).